shaun9111/necesse-server/README.md

 # necesse-server
-How to create a necesse server on oracle cloud for free
+How to create a necesse server on oracle cloud for free. (https://www.oracle.com/ca-en/cloud/free/)

 This will require some knowloegd of creating an instence on oracle cloud and how to open ports on oracle cloud.
 Those steps arent listed yet.